(Approximate) Matrix Multiplication via Convolutions: Introduction

 We reiterate that FFT was already used in the AMM line of work (TensorSketch \cite{pagh13}), albeit in a different way.
-Our work is the first to surpass the linear $1/r$ speed-accuracy tradeoff \eqref{eq_AMM_sota} for AMM, without using FMM.
+Our work is the first to surpass the linear $1/r$ speed-accuracy tradeoff \eqref{eq_AMM_sota} for AMM, using nothing but FFTs.